Generic selectors

 Introduction

 The plagues sent by God to Egypt contain many intriguing details, and some passages may seem contradictory at first glance.
-In The Cattle of the Fifth and Sixth Plagues of Egypt – Exodus 9 , I will examine one such question: whether in the fifth plague “all the cattle of the Egyptians died” (Exodus 9:6), how did cattle also receive the sixth plague (Exodus 9:10)?
-Throughout this article, I will examine the context of these events, explore the meaning of the limitation God set, and understand how the biblical text itself explains this apparent contradiction.
+In The Cattle of the Fifth and Sixth Plagues of Egypt – Exodus 9, I will address one such question: If in the fifth plague ‘all the cattle of the Egyptians died’ (Exodus 9:6), how is it that cattle were also affected by the sixth plague (Exodus 9:10)?
+Throughout this article, I will examine the context of these events, explore the meaning of the limitation God set, and understand how the biblical text itself resolves this apparent contradiction.

 Analyzing the Passages

-Let’s read about the cattle in the fifth and sixth plagues of Egypt.
-Exodus 9:6 tells of the fifth plague sent by God upon the Egyptian nation, while Exodus 9:10 describes the sixth plague .
-As we read these two verses, we find an apparent contradiction.
-The description of the fifth plague states that “all the cattle of the Egyptians died“.
-However, when we read the account of the sixth plague , we are told that it would fall upon the “men and cattle” (Ex 9:10).
+Let’s examine the cattle in the fifth and sixth plagues of Egypt.
+Exodus 9:6 describes the fifth plague sent by God upon the Egyptian nation, while Exodus 9:10 describes the sixth plague.
+As we read these two verses, we encounter an apparent contradiction.
+The description of the fifth plague states that ‘all the cattle of the Egyptians died.’
+However, when we read about the sixth plague, we are told that it would fall upon both ‘men and cattle’ (Exodus 9:10).
 Here are the verses in question:

 Regional Boundary

-If we read carefully the preceding verses, we can find the answer.
-As we read in Exodus 9:6, “all the cattle of the Egyptians” died, but we must understand this “all the cattle” within the limit that the Lord announced in verse 3.
+If we read the preceding verses carefully, we can find the answer.
+As we see in Exodus 9:6, ‘all the cattle of the Egyptians’ died, but we must understand ‘all the cattle’ within the limits set by the Lord in verse 3.

-Exodus 9:3 – “Behold, the hand of the Lord will be upon your livestock which is in the field, upon the horses, upon the donkeys, upon the camels, upon the oxen, and upon the sheep, with a very grievous pestilence.
+Exodus 9:3 – “Behold, the hand of the Lord will be upon your livestock in the field, upon the horses, upon the donkeys, upon the camels, upon the oxen, and upon the sheep, with a very grievous pestilence

-Note that when the Lord announced the fifth plague , he limited the livestock that would be affected.
-It would only be those that were in the fields , implying that there were other places where livestock could also be found, but these animals would not be affected by the sixth plague .
-This situation is repeated in the seventh plague .
+Note that when the Lord announced the fifth plague, He specified the livestock that would be affected.
+Only those in the fields would be struck, implying that there were other places where livestock could also be found, but these animals would not be affected by the sixth plague.
+This situation is reiterated in the seventh plague.
 Let us read the words of the Lord spoken to Pharaoh:

-Exodus 9:19-20 – “Now therefore send, gather together your cattle, and all that you have in the field: every man and beast that is found in the field, and is not brought home, the hail shall come down upon them, and they shall die.
-He that feared the word of the LORD among Pharaoh’s servants made his servants and his cattle flee into the houses.
+Exodus 9:19-20 – “Now therefore send, gather together your livestock, and all that you have in the field: every man and beast found in the field and not brought home, the hail shall come down upon them, and they shall die.
+He who feared the word of the Lord among Pharaoh’s servants made his servants and his cattle flee into the houses

 Cattle They Gathered in Their Homes

-The Lord God warned Pharaoh that the seventh plague would fall upon all that was in the field.
-And this occurred including the cattle that survived the fifth plague and received the boils of the sixth plague .
-But the Lord left the warning to Pharaoh that, if he wished, he could save these cattle by gathering them into the houses of the Egyptians.
-The text continues to say that Pharaoh’s servants who feared the word of the Lord acted in this way and thus spared his cattle.
+The Lord God warned Pharaoh that the seventh plague would fall upon everything in the field.
+This included the cattle that survived the fifth plague and received the boils from the sixth plague.
+However, the Lord provided a warning to Pharaoh, stating that if he wished, he could save these cattle by gathering them into the houses of the Egyptians.
+The text continues by telling us that Pharaoh’s servants who feared the word of the Lord acted accordingly and thus spared their cattle.

-Based on this description, it is possible that each Egyptian had appropriate places in their land, or even in their homes, where they could keep their animals.
-This shows us that the fifth plague affected “all the cattle of the Egyptians” (Ex 9:6) who was in the field (Ex 9:3).
-However, those who were not “in the field” on that occasion they ended up being spared, later receiving the sixth plague , as described in the text:
+Based on this description, it is possible that each Egyptian had appropriate places in their land, or even within their homes, where they could keep their animals.
+This shows us that the fifth plague affected ‘all the cattle of the Egyptians’ (Ex 9:6) who were in the field (Ex 9:3).
+However, those that were not ‘in the field’ at that time ended up being spared, later receiving the sixth plague, as described in the text:

 May God bless us.